rajcrk/nodejs-web-scraper/README.md

 for(var i = 0;i < words.length;i++)
 			wordCount[words[i].toLowerCase()] = (wordCount[words[i].toLowerCase()] || 0) + 1;
 ```
-the wordCount object model has the property as word and the value as occurence
+The wordCount object model has the property as word and the value as occurence
 ```javascript
 {
   "word": occurence